 All of the most potent documentary films, in-depth magazine features, and stirring non-fiction works have someone to thank: the person behind the camera.
 Photographers are often left out of the spotlight because they’re too busy searching for the next perfect shot (and, you know, taking it).
 Tales By Light, which began as a short series from Canon and evolved into a partnership with National Geographic, introduces you to one amazing photographer in each episode and takes you along his or her next journey to capture elusive wildlife, unique communities, and heartfelt themes.
 The almost metaphysical look through the lens at another person looking through a lens encourages you to see the subject matter in a slightly different light (no pun on the show name intended).
-Season three is coming December 21.
+The third season arrived to Netflix in December 2018.

 What happens when a group of rock climbers goes toe-to-toe with the National Park Service in Yosemite, one of the country’s most amazing landscapes?
 A few parties, a little bit of dumpster diving, a little more drama, and some of the most daring feats of climbing you’ve ever seen.
 Valley Uprising, narrated by Peter Sarsgaard, causes you to think about the importance of public lands, the power of counterculture, and the thrill of the climb.

 In 2016, Karl Meltzer completed the Appalachian Trail — a stretch of over 2,000 miles of rugged American terrain between Maine and Georgia — in record time.
 The name of this documentary, which chronicles the ultrarunner’s awe-inspiring and successful trek, takes on two meanings.
 Just last year, Joe McConaughy beat Meltzer’s time by nearly a day.
 Regardless, Made to Broken is a fascinating look at what it takes to pull off something as intense as covering a huge portion of the United States in less than two months.

 Craving something more culinary?
 Check out the best food documentaries and series streaming on Netflix right now.
 If you like all kinds of docs, we’ve got you covered.
-Our brother site, Digital Trends, also has an overall guide on the best movies and shows.et=”_blank” rel=”noopener”>shows.
+Our brother site, Digital Trends, also has an overall guide on the best movies and shows.